RNNikolov/Party-Academic-Project-2019/README.md

 # Party-Academic-Project-2019

-This is my second academic project that I made for my second semester.
-The task was to make a simple social network without all the network communication.
-I created profiles, a Binary Search Tree for storage and a recursively define traversal method to read the profiles and output them to console.
-All code has been commented following the university commmenting standard.
+The Party project is my second project that I made for my second semester.
+The task was to make a simple social network like Facebook but without all the network communication.
+I have implemented the possibility of creating profiles, a Binary Search Tree for storage, a recursively define traversal method to read and output the profiles plus output the profiles in alphabetical order.
+The last thing that has to be implemented was friends recommendations.
+All of my code has been commented following the university commenting standard.